-You may know me from one of my books, like my best-sellers, STORY MAPS: How to Write a GREAT Screenplay and STORY MAPS: TV DRAMA: The Structure of the One-Hour Television Pilot , a webinar at The Writers Store, a speaking engagement, or you may have heard about my Story Maps Master Class program.
+You may know me from one of my books, like my best-sellers, STORY MAPS: How to Write a GREAT Screenplay and STORY MAPS: TV DRAMA: The Structure of the One-Hour Television Pilot , a webinar, a speaking engagement, my writer coaching service, or you may have heard about my Story Maps Master Class program.
 I coach writers to suck in readers, craft fascinating characters and build iron-clad narrative structure.

 I invite you to look around my site to learn more about me, the services I offer and to discover a lot of great exclusive content that explores the screenwriting craft in movies and television.
 For a great crash course in my methodology and expert wisdom from my time in the industry, I suggest you take advantage of my special 2-book bundle offer with bonus Story Map.

 Focus on your craft, first and foremost, and the commercial success will follow.

 MY GUARANTEE: I promise you that if your script is ready to submit, as is, I will return it to you free of charge with a referral to one of my contacts in the industry.